Manning Publications

 During my time with Manning, there was a heavy push toward interactive learning elements and live events.
 As such, our sales team requested a sales sheet as a takeaway piece for potential partners.
 These pieces would discuss a variety of products and events to sponsor, including single books, surveys and reports, fully custom interactive liveBooks, and speaking events.
 Pages here ranged from data-dense infographics to text-heavy details on the various sponsorship packages, so keeping things well-organized and clear to viewers who will care about both data and their sponsorship terms was crucial.

-For some time, Manning was internally planning a subscription service for their products.
+For some time, Manning was pitching a subscription service for their products.
 For a monthly fee, users would get access to a to-be-determined amount of learning material accessible from a subscription dashboard.
 They would have the ability to create their own learning paths from these materials (think playlists), explore and continue products they had previously been using, access products they owned separately from their subscriptions, and more.

 Unfortunately, this offering never came to life, but I’m still very happy with how this dashboard turned out.
-There’s good hierarchy with thought put into what users will want to access most often, color-coding to reinforce position and uses of each module, and robust functionality included despite the early conception of the idea.
+There’s good hierarchy with thought put into what users will want to access first, color-coding to reinforce position and uses of each module, and robust functionality included despite the early conception of the idea.

 Prototype for a subscription service that includes an account dashboard, playlist creation for groups of products, and more.